Temperature fluctuations and Tsallis statistics in Relativistic Heavy Ion collisions: The AMPT model and details of our simulation

-Since we are interested in studying the temperature fluctuations in the system, we generate a grid in the x-y plane, with the cell size such that each cell has a significant number of particles in them.
-We then calculate the average energy in each cell from the momentum.
 Since this is a statistical model, we generate a large number of events with the same parameters and initial conditions and then average over all the events to obtain the final values.
 We have varied the cell size and checked that it does not have any significant contribution to the final values of the temperatures obtained.
+We discuss this further in the next section where we discuss the mathematical formulation used to calculate the temperature in these grid cells.